Verstappen reminds me of Schumacher, says Brawn

 Verstappen’s win for Red Bull lifted him to second in the championship after five races, behind six-times champion Lewis Hamilton, and ended Mercedes’ run of domination.

 “Max was simply sensational at Silverstone.
 He reminds me of Michael Schumacher in many ways.
-When you listen to his radio, he's clearly got spare capacity,” said Brawn, now Formula One MD for motorsport, of the Dutch driver.
+When you listen to his radio, he’s clearly got spare capacity,” said Brawn, now Formula One MD for motorsport.

 “I loved his radio, particularly when he said he didn’t want to ‘drive like a grandma’ when the team asked him to manage his tyres.
 It shows huge confidence and a relationship in the team, which is very strong.”